natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/SAAB-105G.md

 * Excellent guns
 * Extremely early in BR access to air-to-air missiles in the RB24, ideal for scoring kills on Tu-4s, IL-28s, B-57s and other unaware or slow enemies
 * Wide variety of ground attack ordnance, including a heavy load of bombs with AAMs
+* Access to customizable loadouts for secondary weapons, allowing a vide variety of roles from air interdiction to ground attack
 * Access to bombing computer, making accurate bombing runs even with low yield bombs very rewarding
 * Decent turning ability making for a capable dogfighter
 * Good airbrake and tricycle landing gear makes landing easy